ODA-js/oda-js-documentation/create-new-form/create-new-react-component/simple-form-on-react.md

 # Simple form on React

-Typical React component looks like this:
+A typical React component looks like this:

 ```javascript
 import React from 'react';